 Ted spoke about MacArthur leaving the Philippines on March 11, 1942.
 “The impact of MacArthur leaving had little effect on us.
 We weren’t concerned about him being around.
 At the time we thought it was the right thing to do and General King was the man we looked up to.
 He was a very fine person.
 He was the guy who surrendered us.”

 Of the final Japanese attack on the defenders of Bataan, he said that there were three days and nights of constant bombing.
 “All of us were weak from malnutrition and no sleep.
 Some thought about running but the Japanese were shelling the mountains.
 There was no way to measure thoughts or anything else on what was going to happen to us.”

-When the surrender came on April 9, 1942, 17th Ordnance made its way to Mariveles.
+When the surrender came on April 9, 1942, the company remained in its bivouac.
+The next day the Japanese made contact with them and ordered 17th Ordnance to Mariveles.
 It was from there that Ted started what the prisoners simply called “the march.”
 Ted recalled that when they started the march in Mariveles, they marched back and forth a number of times because the Japanese didn’t really know what to do with them.
 Late that evening they marched again, this time they made their way north up the zig-zag road that led out of Mariveles.